Loss Control Insights for Contractors

 If your employees will be six feet or more above lower levels, they are at risk for serious injury or death in the event of a fall.
 Provide these employees with fall protection suitable for the work they will be doing.
 Don’t forget about employees working on aerial lifts and elevated storage platforms.

 Train Everyone to Use the EquipmentMake sure workers understand how to set up and use their equipment safely.
 This includes inspection and maintenance of ladders, fall protection systems and any other equipment used on the job.
-If you’ve got employees who could use more guidance on ladder safety, consider showing them EMC’s Ladder Safety online training course, or encouraging them to download the free NIOSH ladder safety app which can help them select a ladder and check to make sure it’s been set up correctly.
+If you’ve got employees who could use more guidance on ladder safety, encourage them to download the free NIOSH ladder safety app which can help them select a ladder and check to make sure it’s been set up correctly.

 For rental scaffolds, make sure you have a competent person conducting regular inspections.
 Get more details on rental scaffold inspections here.